 To see two different views of your field, go to the field details and click the Split Screen button at the top right corner.
 Now, from the right column, you can choose the map that you want to compare with the view from the left side of the screen.

 Creating an application map

-The Split screen feature is also available when you create any kind of application map.
+The Split screen feature is also available when creating application maps.
 It may be especially helpful for repainting zones, excluding some areas, or making sure that tramlines orientation is correct.

-Click on the Split Screen button.
-For better visibility, hide map creation details and choose the image for comparison.
+Click on the Split Screen button and select the map you want to compare.
+For better visibility, hide map creation details.

 You can zoom in and zoom out the view.
 To close Split screen mode, click the close button at the top right corner.